Weigh the pros and cons to decide if debt consolidation is right for your situation.

-Regulation Z is part of the Truth in Lending Act of 1968.
+Regulation Z is the Federal Reserve Board regulation that implements the Truth in Lending Act of 1968.
 The legislation is designed to protect consumers against misleading lending practices.
 Under Regulation Z, mortgage issuers, credit card companies and other lenders must provide written disclosure of interest rates and finance charges, provide borrowers with explanations of important credit terms, respond to borrowers’ complaints about billing, and refrain from engaging in certain unfair lending practices.
-Lenders must explain credit terms and finance charges using the same terminology.
+You should get TILA disclosures before you sign your loan contract.

 Regulation Z is enforced by the U.S. Federal Reserve Board and the Consumer Financial Protection Bureau.
 However, the Dodd-Frank Wall Street Reform and the Consumer Protection Act of 2010 transferred most responsibility to the CFPB.

-Under Regulation Z, lenders are required to provide monthly billing statements to borrowers and financial institutions and must notify borrowers of changes in interest rates in adjustable-rate loans.
+Under Regulation Z, lenders are required to provide monthly billing statements to borrowers and financial institutions must notify borrowers of changes in interest rates in adjustable-rate loans.
 Lenders must mail or deliver written notices to borrowers regarding any changes in lending terms within a specified time period.
 The time period varies based on the type of loan and the types of changes.

 If the borrower negotiates a lower interest rate on a mortgage, the lender cannot alter the mortgage broker’s commission to reflect this change in interest rate.
 Likewise, if the borrower negotiates a reduction in origination points, the mortgage broker’s commission cannot be adjusted to reflect these terms.

 Regulation Z example

 Regulation Z protects consumers with rules on the resolution of billing errors.
-When a creditor receives a notice of a billing error from a consumer, the creditor is required to deliver a written acknowledgement of the dispute to the consumer within 30 billing days, unless the creditor has resolved the billing dispute before the 30 days.
+When a creditor receives a notice of a billing error from a consumer, the creditor is required to deliver a written acknowledgment of the dispute to the consumer within 30 billing days, unless the creditor has resolved the billing dispute before the 30 days.
 If the creditor finds a billing error did occur, the creditor is required to:

-- Correct the billing error.
+- Correct the billing error

-- Credit the consumer’s account to reflect the disputed amount.
+- Credit the consumer’s account to reflect the disputed amount

-- Amend any fees or finance charges associated with the billing error.
+- Amend any fees or finance charges associated with the billing error

-- Deliver a correction notice to the consumer.
+- Deliver a correction notice to the consumer

-The creditor must comply with the resolution regulations within two billing cycles or no more than 90 days.
+- The creditor must comply with the resolution regulations within two billing cycles or no more than 90 days

 If a billing error did not occur, the creditor must:

-- Deliver an explanation to the consumer that explains the creditor’s reason for believing the error alleged by the consumer is incorrect.
+- Deliver an explanation to the consumer that explains the creditor’s reason for believing the error alleged by the consumer is incorrect

-- Provide documented evidence of the consumer’s debt upon the consumer’s request.
+- Provide documented evidence of the consumer’s debt upon the consumer’s request

 If a different billing error occurred than the error the consumer alleged, the creditor must:

-- Correct the error and credit the consumer’s account to reflect the error.
+- Correct the error and credit the consumer’s account to reflect the error

-- Amend any fees or finance charges associated with the error.
+- Amend any fees or finance charges associated with the error